Down-step statistics in generalized Dyck paths: Down-step statistics: A bijective approach

-Analogous to what was done previously, if the marked step ends above or on the $x$-axis, we decompose the path into a ``middle segment'' starting after the marked down-step (which means it has a height between $0$ and $k-t-1$) and ending with the final return to the same height it started at.
-If, on the other hand, the marked step ends below the $x$-axis the middle segment becomes the entire rest of the path along with additional down-steps after the end to make the segment return to the same height.

-This middle segment is a non-empty elevated $k_{0}$-Dyck path with $n - r > 0$ up-steps which has been shifted downwards by $t$ units: in total, the path has $n$ up-steps, there were $r$ up-steps before the start of the segment, and there cannot be further up-steps after its end; this is visualized in Figure~\ref{fig:path-decomposition}.
-By virtue of Corollary~\ref{cor:1-marked-elevated}, the number of such paths is $\frac{k}{n-r+1}\binom{(k+1)(n-r)}{n-r} = s_{n-r+1, 0, 1}$.
+Let us first consider the case of $r < n$.
+If the marked step ends above or on the $x$-axis, we decompose the path into a ``middle segment'' starting after the marked down-step (which means it has a height between $0$ and $k-t-1$) and ending with the final return to the same height it started at.
+If the marked step ends below the $x$-axis, the middle segment extends until the end of the path.
+To have the segment end on the same height it starts at in both cases, we remove the down-steps from the $x$-axis until the start of the middle segment and attach them again at the end of the middle segment.
+This middle segment is an elevated $k_{0}$-Dyck path with $n - r > 0$ up-steps which has been shifted downwards by $t$ units, which is visualized in Figure~\ref{fig:path-decomposition}.
+By Corollary~\ref{cor:1-marked-elevated}, the number of such paths is~$s_{n-r+1, 0, 1}$.
+Now consider the path obtained after removing the middle segment: it is precisely a $k_t$-Dyck path with $r$ up-steps, and there are $C_{r,t}$ such paths.
+Note that we can ignore the marking because its location is already encoded by the elevation of the middle segment.

-Finally, we obtain a new path by removing the middle segment and reading what remains from left to right.
-In the case where the marked step ends below the $x$-axis, the resulting path also ends below the $x$-axis -- and thus we simply remove the final down-steps after the last return to the $x$-axis.
-This results in a $k_{t}$-Dyck path with $r$ up-steps, and there are $C_{r,t}$ such paths.

-For the case of $r = n$ we can actually use the same decomposition as sketched above -- however, in this case the shifted elevated path representing the ``middle segment'' is empty.
-There are $s_{1, 0, 1} = k$ such paths (the empty path with different elevation levels) in total, but as the final sequence of down-steps in the original path ends at level $y=0$, the shifted elevated paths with elevation $0$, $1$, \ldots, $t-1$ cannot occur -- which is why these $t$ paths have to be excluded.
+For the case of $r = n$ we can use the same decomposition --- however, in this case the ``middle segment'' is empty.
+There are $s_{1, 0, 1} = k$ such paths (the empty path with different elevations) in total, but as the final sequence of down-steps in the original path ends at height $y=0$, the shifted elevated paths with elevation $0$, $1$, \ldots, $t-1$ cannot occur --- which is why these $t$ paths have to be excluded.
 This explains the occurrence of the Iverson bracket in~\eqref{eq:downstep-recurrence}.

-Reversing this decomposition and combining a $k_{t}$-Dyck path with $r$ up-steps and an elevated $k_{0}$-Dyck path with $n-r$ up-steps will produce an $r$-marked $k_{t}$-Dyck path with $n$ up-steps.
-Start with the $k_{t}$-Dyck path with $r$ up-steps.
-If the elevated path (again shifted downwards by $t$ units) starts below the $x$-axis, add down-steps to the $k_{t}$-Dyck path so that it connects to the elevated path, and then remove the down-steps after the last return to the $x$-axis.
-Otherwise, if the elevated path started at or above the $x$-axis, insert it at the given height in the last sequence of down-steps of the $k_{t}$-Dyck paths.